metelkin/NumDisplay.jl/docs/src/index.md

 Raspberry Pi package for controlling the 7-segment numeric displays written in Julia.

-The package supports several
+The package supports several approaches:

-## Approaches
+- Direct method does not use any chips transforming input but it requires more GPIO pins.
+See [DisplayDirect](https://metelkin.github.io/NumDisplay.jl/dev/direct/).
 - BCD is a Binary-Coded Decimal chip which can be used to manage display with several digits.
 See [DisplayBCD](https://metelkin.github.io/NumDisplay.jl/dev/bcd/).